jaVu.co.uk | Articles | Links | AccomodationShop | Guides | Route info | News

 10 4b left crack.

-3 6a/b crack/runnel to break then long reach to the top.
+13 Beau Wall V3/4 6a/b crack/runnel to break then long reach to the top.
 Mat useful and height dependent.
+Note: Retro named as it deserves a title!

-14 Famous Grouse V7 6c The obvious rounded jobby.
-Step onto the easy slab and thus a slim groove above.
+14 Famous Grouse V6 6c The obvious rounded jobby.
+Step onto the easy slab and up a slim groove above.
 A move up this leads to the left hand end of the break.
 Reach up and left to a poor crystal, right hand up then tasty move to top.
-Mat handy.
-Quite high but not too bad if you get it right.
-It can, however, be tricky to suss out how to "get it right" as most are not to keen on repeated falls from the finish as collision with the rock at the start is possible!

 15 V4/5 6b Arete/prow using holds on both sides.